Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Green Bay's games this season have gone over 44.5 points three of five times.
+- Green Bay and its opponents have gone over the current 44.5-point total in three of five games (60%) this season.

-- Chicago's games have gone over 44.5 points in just one opportunity this season.
+- Chicago and its opponents have combined to score more than 44.5 points in one game this season.

+- The two teams combine to average 40.8 points per game, 3.7 less than the over/under in this contest.

-- The combined points per game average of the two teams, 40.8, is 3.7 points fewer than Sunday's over/under.
+- The 44.4 combined points per game that these two squads have allowed this season are 0.1 fewer than the 44.5 over/under in this contest.

-- This contest's over/under is 0.1 points greater than the 44.4 these two squads combine to surrender per game this season.

-- Packers games this season feature an average total of 49.0 points, a number 4.5 points higher than Sunday's over/under.
+- The average total in Packers games this season is 49.0, 4.5 points more than Sunday's over/under of 44.5.

-- In 2020, games involving the Bears have averaged a total of 44.7 points, 0.2 more than the set total in this contest.
+- The 44.5-point over/under for this game is 0.2 points below the 44.7 points per game average total in Bears games this season.

 Packers stats and trends

-- Green Bay has four wins against the spread in five games this season.
+- In Green Bay's five games this year, it has four wins against the spread.

-- This season, the Packers have won against the spread in each of their two games as a favorite of 4.5 points or more.
+- The Packers have always covered the spread this season when favored by 6 points or more.

-- Green Bay's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Green Bay's games this year have gone over the total in two out of five opportunities (40%).

-- The Packers average four more points per game (24) than the Bears give up (20).
+- This year, the Packers put up four more points per game (24) than the Bears give up (20).

-- When Green Bay scores more than 20 points, it is 4-0 against the spread and 4-0 overall.
+- Green Bay is 4-0 against the spread and 4-0 overall this season when the team scores more than 20 points.

-- When Green Bay churns out more than 331.8 yards, the team is 3-0 against the spread and 3-0 overall.
+- When Green Bay totals more than 332.4 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year, the Packers have five turnovers, two fewer than the Bears have takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Green Bay's matchup with the Bears.